-GHG emissions reductions associated with electrification of LA County medium- and heavy-duty fleet vehicles were also calculated for Measure T8.
-The total number of LA County fleet medium- and heavyduty trucks was provided by ISD.
-Total VMT for these vehicles were estimated based on an annual average VMT per truck from the Alternative Fuels Data Center.
-This average VMT value was then multiplied by the number of trucks to estimate the total annual VMT for LA County medium- and heavyduty fleet vehicles.
-The baseline (Adjusted BAU) e-VMT was estimated based on the number of electric truck purchases in fiscal year 2019-20 as a percentage of total medium- and heavy-duty fleet vehicles from LA County's Annual Clean Fuel Sustainability Report. e-VMT under implementation of Measure T8 was estimated using the total medium- and heavy-duty fleet vehicle VMT and electric truck fleet goals specific to the LA County fleet (60 percent by 2030, 80 percent by 2035, and 100 percent by 2045).
+GHG emissions reductions associated with electrification of the County's medium- and heavyduty fleet vehicles were also calculated for Measure T8.
+The total number of County fleet medium- and heavy-duty trucks was provided by ISD.47 Total VMT for these vehicles were estimated based on an annual average VMT per truck from the Alternative Fuels Data Center.48 This average VMT value was then multiplied by the number of trucks to estimate the total annual VMT for the County's medium- and heavy-duty fleet vehicles.
+The baseline (Adjusted BAU) e-VMT was estimated based on the number of electric truck purchases in fiscal year 2019-20 as a percentage of total medium- and heavy-duty fleet vehicles from the County's Annual Clean Fuel Sustainability Report. e-VMT under implementation of Measure T8 was estimated using the total medium- and heavy-duty fleet vehicle VMT and electric truck fleet goals specific to the County fleet (60 percent by 2030, 80 percent by 2035, and 95 percent by 2045).
 GHG emissions for electrified medium- and heavy-duty fleet vehicles with implementation of Measure T8 were then calculated by multiplying total VMT by adjusted VMT-weighted emission factors from EMFAC2011 using the same method as discussed above for the Countywide fleet.
-These emissions were subtracted from the Adjusted BAU forecast GHG emissions for LA County's medium- and heavy-duty vehicle fleet in order to estimate GHG emission reductions for Measure T8 for county fleet vehicles.
+These